Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 **Middle layer:** Within each predicted cell, training points are clustered using the OPTICS density-based algorithm, and each cluster is represented by the centroid of its CLIP image embeddings.
 During inference, the query embedding is assigned to the nearest cluster in Euclidean space.

-**Bottom layer:** Finally, PIGEON selects the single closest location within that cluster—adding two extra levels of granularity beyond the initial cell prediction.
+**Bottom layer:** Finally, PIGEON selects the single closest location within that cluster, adding two extra levels of granularity beyond the initial cell prediction.

 | ![Three-level hierarchical retrieval diagram](/images/threeLayers.png) |
 |:---:|